eli8527/ci22/content/schedule/week10.md

 ## {{< dateFormat "2022-04-07" >}} Studio

 ### In Class
-* Small group reviews (Part 8)
+* Small group reviews (Part 7)
-* 1:1s and ambient work time (P3, Part 9)
+* 1:1s and ambient work time (P3, Part 8)

 ### After Class
 * Project 3, Part 8
-* Complete the in class activity: Documenting Your Partners Work, for Tuesday (next class)
+* Complete the in class activity: Documenting Your Partners Work, for Tuesday (1 week from now)
-* Reminder: CD Lecture Responses

 ---